Brendan Rodgers Player Props: Rockies vs. Brewers

 - Rodgers has had a base hit in four of six games this season, and multiple hits once.

-- He has not hit a long ball in his six games this season.
+- He has not gone deep in his six games this year.

 - Rodgers has driven in a run twice this year, but just one in each of those games.